 Sputum stain for mycobacteria

-Sputum stain for mycobacteria is a test to check for a type of bacteria that cause tuberculosis and other kinds of infection.
+Sputum stain for mycobacteria is a test to check for a type of bacteria that cause tuberculosis and other infections.

 Acid fast bacilli stain; AFB stain; Tuberculosis smear; TB smear